No matter what Jim Howell tries, he can’t seem to get his Verizon iPhone to work. Should the wireless carrier let him out of his contract?

 In reviewing the contract, you might think otherwise.
 “Wireless devices use radio transmissions, so unfortunately you can’t get Service if your device isn’t in range of a transmission signal,” it warns.
 “And please be aware that even within your Coverage Area, many things can affect the availability and quality of your Service, including network capacity, your device, terrain, buildings, foliage and weather.”

 But the contract assumes that eventually you will be able to establish a meaningful connection — a connection that appears to have eluded you with your Verizon iPhone.

 Cutting the cord

 It’s reasonable to expect a customer to go through the troubleshooting process, where you test the equipment and the connection to make sure everything is working correctly.
 But it sounds as if you did that, and still came up short.

-Before I got involved in your case, I suggested sending one more email to Verizon’s executive office.
+Before my advocacy team and I got involved in your case, I suggested sending one more email to Verizon’s executive office.
 This time, you copied me on the email.
 A representative responded immediately, asking you to call the company yet again.

 You did, and Verizon released you from your contract.